Sadou14/Data-Science-Portfolio/README.md

 A model to analyse and predict whether a tweet contains positive, negative, or neutral sentiment about coronavirus.

+Performing Sentiment Analysis on given tweets about six US airlines,from Twitter using machine learning to help companies understand how people are talking about their brand.

 Supervised machine learning (text classification): The objective of this projet is To build a text classification (or predictive) model, that contains texts (news articles) and labels (either HR[1] or non-HR[0]).
 Based on reviews analysis whether it is HR or NON-HR by the used of sentence-level classification.
 Specifically, it aims to apply sklearn, NLP, classifier,the Naive Bayes algorithm KNN and SVM Support Vector Machines Algorithm.

 Latent Dirichlet Allocation and Non-Negative Matrix factorization topic modelling for unsupervised machine learning to analyze fake news  text data by clustering the documents into groups.